 When I visited Singapore early this year, the first thing I did on our first night was a long exposure night shoot.
 We did an impromptu photowalk starting from Geylang, where our hotel was.
 Geylang, if you would ask a local, or someone who travels frequently to Singapore would definitely give you an evil smirk.
 Why?
 It is the "red-light" district of the old Singapore.
-There are not too many tall buildings here but a lot of night pubs, hawkers and hmmm clubs for adults.
+You won’t find towering skycrapers here but instead, a lot of night pubs, hawkers and hmmm clubs for adults.

 Just near Geylang is Sims Avenue, a street we frequently traversed since we had to walk a couple of blocks from our hotel to Aljunied MRT station and vice versa.
 A quite busy street in this area because you will see a lot of hawker restaurants and bargain stores around- from Chinese, Indians to Middle Easterners.
 Perfect if you wanna do an affordable food trip and have a taste of different cuisine.